Mechanical projects

 -

-Project Description: CNC Milling Toolpath Generation (SolidWorks CAM)
+Project Description: CNC Milling Toolpath Generation (SolidWorks

 This project demonstrates the complete workflow for generating CNC machining instructions from a 3D model using SolidWorks CAM.
 It covers the setup of machining operations, toolpath simulation for a milled part, and the final post-processing step to create the machine-readable G-code.